jookies/jasmin/misc/doc/sources/apis/ja-http/index.rst

    * - Element
      - Default
      - Description
-   * - timeout
+   * - http_timeout
      - 30
      - Sets socket timeout in seconds for outgoing client http connections.
    * - retry_delay
      - 30
-     - Define how many seconds should pass within the HTTP queuing for retrying a failed HTTP request.
+     - Define how many seconds should pass within the queuing system for retrying a failed throw.
    * - max_retries
      - 3
-     - Define how many retries should be performed for failing HTTP requests of DLR.
+     - Define how many retries should be performed for failing throws of DLR.
    * - log_*
      -
      - Python's logging module configuration.